fabiopedroza/KMeans/README.md

 # KMeans
  Study with KMeans.

- Vou colocar maiores informações do decorrer do temo.
+ Vou colocar maiores informaÃ§Ãµes do decorrer do tempo.